giovannipozzobon/rp2350pc_job/modules/graphics/documents/graphics.md

 All interfacing is done via GFXDraw(command,x,y) which takes a command and 2 values which are usually, not always, coordinates. (see graphics_module.h)

-Graphic clipping is available, and operates as a stack.
-When you call command PushStack it saves the current clip on an internal stack, which is restored by command PopStack.
-If you want to operate it purely as an update/single window then call command NoClip then PushStack as the stack has a finite size.
+Graphic clipping is available, and is set by sending the command "SetClip" together with either NULL or the address of a GFXCLIPRECT case to a GFXDRAWPARAM.

 ### Notes on Commands